 Onondaga Lake has a surprising number of fish species present, and you never know what species you may end up catching next.
-Some of the gamefish found in the lake are channel catfish, tiger musky, northern pike, walleye, common carp, largemouth and smallmouth bass.
 The most popular gamefish are the largemouth and smallmouth bass and common carp.
 Largemouth bass grow large in the lake and can be found around the abundant shallow vegetation.
 One thing to keep in mind when fishing this lake is that largemouth bass can be found very shallow throughout much of the year.
 Smallmouth bass prefer the deeper water and often congregate around the mouth of Nine Mile and Onondaga Creeks when gizzard shad schools form there in mid-summer.
 Onondaga Lake often suffers from low dissolved oxygen (D.O.) in its deeper depths during late summer.
 By viewing the Onondaga Lake contour map (283 kb PDF), anglers can better determine the depths of water that should hold fish.
 Fishing the lake outlet in late summer can often produce good catches of both largemouth and smallmouth bass as they seek more favorable D.O. levels.
 Common carp are numerous, grow large, and can be found throughout the lake.
 Good baits are corn, dough balls and worms.

 Onondaga Lake is not stocked but is a highly studied water body.
 Onondaga County Department of Water Environment Protection (OCDWEP) monitors the lake and also maintains an Angler Diary Cooperator program.
 To volunteer for the diary program, contact OCDWEP Angler Diary (link available in right column).
 The State University of New York's Environmental Science and Forestry School (ESF) also does numerous research projects on the lake, and it's not uncommon to catch a fish that has been tagged by either OCDWEP or ESF.
 If you catch a tagged fish, write down the tag number, species, length of the fish, location where it was caught, and call the contact phone number on the tag to report it.